 For a story about Kasim, one of our Saturday Academy mentors, click here.

-Summer Program -- a six-week program with a global perspective.
+"Connecting Communitites Across The Globe," is a six-week program with a global perspective.
 For more on our Summer Program, click here.

-Education ArchitectsTM (New in 2014!) -- LPTM will be launching this innovative approach to help youth be more receptive to learning, prepare them for the workforce and help them develop leadership skills.
+This is an innovative approach to help youth be more receptive to learning, prepare them for the workforce and help them develop leadership skills.

 Our vision for Education Architects is to: